joaopaolo/translation-scripts/README.md

 # translation-scripts
-Scripts for translators (editors, writers, etc.)
+Scripts for translators (editors, writers, etc.).
+Note that these are designed to expedite work of professional human translators; there isn't much here for people looking for machine translation.